Skip to main content

 These locations include:

 Arcadia, Ardmore City, Canton, Carl Blackwell, Chimney Rock, Ellsworth, Eufaula, Foss, Ft.
-Gibson, Grand, Hefner, Hudson, Kaw, Keyston, McMurty, Murry, Overholser, Oologah, Pawnee City, Ponca City, Robert S. Kerr, Shawnee Twin Lakes, Skiatook, Sooner, Texoma, as well as in the lower Canadian, Cimarron, Arkansas, Verdigris, Washita and North Canadian rivers.
+Gibson, Grand, Hefner, Hudson, Kaw, Keystone, McMurty, Murry, Overholser, Oologah, Pawnee City, Ponca City, Robert S. Kerr, Shawnee Twin Lakes, Skiatook, Sooner, Texoma, Tom Steed Reservoir, as well as in the lower Canadian, Cimarron, Arkansas, Verdigris, Washita and North Canadian rivers.

 Zebra mussels may also affect man-made facilities by clogging water intake pipes and disrupting withdrawal operations.
 The mussels attach themselves to and grow within, water intakes of both inboard and outboard motors.
 Zebra mussels also clog power plants and public water intakes and pipes, which can cost taxpayers millions.